adamnaamani/handbook/pages/design-patterns.md

 Memoization is a technique you can use to speed up your accessor methods.
 It caches the results of methods that do time-consuming work, work that only needs to be done once.
 In Rails, you see memoization used so often that it even included a module that would memoize methods for you.

 ## Lambda
-Lambda functions: anonymous, quick throwaway functions without naming them
+Lambda functions: anonymous, quick throwaway functions without naming them.

 ## Currying
 In mathematics and computer science, currying is the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.